 Arc (Myth- or Story-) -- refers to an extensive overarching plot theme that extends throughout a story or series, either as the primary plot thread or (usually) running continuously within the background.
 May be originated as part of the original canon, especially among dramas, or developed purely in an author's on-going fanwork.
 See also: Plot

 Archive -- refers to a collection of stories by multiple different authors in one easy-to-browse location.
 Major fandom archives often host thousands of stories of every imaginable variety.
 Many archives are also multifandom or even themed, such as Crossover archives.
 Fanfiction.Net is the largest archive ever in existence, and thus the first archive most new readers discover.
 While admittedly a great starting place for delving into a new fandom, it is by no means the only (or often best!) archive for many varieties of fandoms or genres.
 More specialised archives can generally be found by a quick Google search of the name of your fandom/pairing/preference with either the word "archive" or "fanfiction" beside it.
 Also, don't forget AO3!
 Otherwise known as the Archive Of Our Own, a massive fan-created multifandom archive alternative that is well worth checking out!
-(It has great downloadable formats of every story for e-readers and tablets, yay!)
+(It has great downloadable formats of every story for e-readers and tablets, too!)

 AU = Alternate Universe -- refers to a story of which there is a (often major) plot, setting, or character deviation away from established canon.
-AUs may be anything, but there are some themes that are quite common in a variety of fandoms such as All Human AUs, Animal AUs, Highschool AUs, and/or Modern AUs, for example.
+AUs may be anything, but there are some themes that are quite common in a variety of fandoms such as Historical AUs, Animal AUs, Highschool AUs, and/or Modern AUs, for example.
 Authors may also create and develop their own unique worlds in which to place familiar characters.
 Sometimes referred to as Alternate Realities, Alternate Timelines or Parallel Realities, but such precise distinctions are not usually necessary.
 See also: Fusion and/or Worldbuilding

 Backstory -- refers to a story about, or containing scenes of, the past history of a character as set well before the canon's timeline.
 The character's prior background may be previously established in canon and just further elaborated in the fic, or the backstory may be an entirely original creation of the author.
 As backstory is ostensibly part of the character's unseen history, it may be Jossed by canon at any time or possibly even retconned in at a later date.
 See also: Jossed and/or Retcon

 Bestiality -- refers to the presence of a sexual relationship between humans and animals.
 Most bestiality stories actually involve a human physically transformed into an animal via some spell or mysticism, but who still retains their human thoughts and emotions and are thus fully capable of giving informed consent.
 May be mild to extreme, implied or graphic.
 This can frequently be a squick for many people, so should be listed in the author's warnings.
-See also: Kink, Squick, and/or Warning
+See also: Kink, Squick, Warning and/or Xeno

 Beta (-'d, -read, or -reader) -- refers to having someone knowledgeable in writing etiquette edit a story prior to posting.
 While spell-checking a story can catch most simple mistakes, certain grammar faux-pas will be missed.
 A beta-reader can catch not only the technical errors, but is often useful as a sounding board for improving the story itself.
 Betas can fill in plotholes, keep your characterizations on target, and help guide an author to new creative heights.
 Authors are fantastic and always appreciated, but betas make authors better and deserve some appreciation of their own.